Makes 16 servings

 - 2 bunches green onions sliced in ⅛-inch pieces

-Bring broth to boiling over medium-high heat.
+For vegetables, bring broth to boiling over medium-high heat.
 Add the vegetables.
 Cook approximately 2 minutes or until vegetables are crisp-tender.
 Use a slotted spoon to transfer chicken and vegetables to bowls.
 Meanwhile, in a large skillet or wok, fry cooked rice in hot oil, using a spatula to pack the rice into the pan about ¼ to ½ inch deep.
 Fry the rice until crisp, then turn over to cook the other side.
 When lightly browned, place rice on paper towels to absorb excess oil.

 Ladle soup into bowls and place several pieces of fried rice in each bowl.